-Notes
+Notes:

-- 1) All degree graduates of Montgomery Community College must demonstrate competency in the basic use of computers.
-To satisfy this requirement, students may utilize one of the following three options: (a) provide evidence of computer courses taken at high school or at another college; (b) take a computer course at MCC; or (c) take the MCC Computer Competency Test. - 2) Students must meet the receiving university's foreign language and/or health and physical education requirements, if applicable, prior to or after transfer to the senior institution.
+- 1) Students must meet the receiving university's foreign language and/or health and physical education requirements, if applicable, prior to or after transfer to the senior institution. - 2) All degree graduates of Montgomery Community College must demonstrate competency in the basic use of computers.
+To satisfy this requirement, students may utilize one of the following three options: - a.
+Provide evidence of computer courses taken in high school or at another college; - b.
+Take a computer course at MCC; or - c.
+Take the MCC Computer Competency Test.